zwdzwd/transvar/README.md

 TransVar has the following features:

  + supports HGVS nomenclature
+ + supports input from gene name, transcript ID, UniProt ID and other aliases.
  + supports both left-alignment and right-alignment convention in reporting indels and duplications.
  + supports annotation of a region based on a transcript-dependent characterization
  + supports mutations at both coding region and intronic/UTR regions